Published On: November 23, 2021

 Even though medication isn’t always the first recommended form of treatment for obsessive-compulsive disorder, there are multiple OCD treatment medications available.
 And while SSRIs are typically the first line of treatment, there are a few other meds that might be suggested if SSRIs have failed to be effective.

 Selective serotonin reuptake inhibitors (SSRIs) can be a suggested treatment approach for OCD, often combined with a therapy technique known as cognitive behavioral therapy (CBT).

 SSRIs are an antidepressant that can alleviate symptoms of OCD.
 They work in the brain to up serotonin levels.
 Serotonin is the neurotransmitter that impacts and stabilizes mood, happiness, and a general sense of well-being.

 While it is understood what SSRIs do, it is not completely understood why or how they’re helpful for people who have OCD.
-What is known is that they can reduce the severity of OCD symptoms while also helping to relieve some anxiety that people with OCD often experience.
+What is known is that they can reduce the severity of each OCD symptom while also helping to relieve some anxiety that people with OCD often experience.

 *Approved by the Food and Drug Administration (FDA) for use to treat OCD

 Similar to a selective serotonin reuptake inhibitor, tricyclic antidepressants (TCAs) were also originally developed as a treatment for depression.
 If SSRIs haven’t been effective in relieving symptoms of severe OCD, a TCA may be prescribed.

 TCAs work like SSRIs in that they also increase serotonin levels, but additionally, they also affect norepinephrine levels in the brain to help with communication between brain cells.
 Norepinephrine is a chemical signal that works to control stress response, improve attention, and stabilize emotions and behaviors.